"A singer who deserves a listen . . .

 she is a lady with an adventurous soul!"

-"Diane Hubka has an unaffected style that feels honest and organic.
-She truly conveys the story of the lyric."
+"an unaffected style that feels honest and organic.
+She truly conveys

-With six internationally acclaimed CDs, she has headlined throughout the US as well as Turkey and Japan.
-Sponsored by The Sinatra Society of Japan, she appeared in Tokyo, Osaka and Yokohama, where she "dazzled the Japanese audiences with her intelligent improvisations and energy."
+WIth six internationally acclaimed CD's, she has headlined throughout the US as well as Turkey and Japan.
+Sponsored by the Sinatra Society of Japan, she appeared in Tokyo, Osaka and Yokohama, where she "dazzled the Japanese audiences with her intelligent improvisations and energy."
 (EASTWIND IMPORT.)

 "Diane Hubka simply will not disappoint.
 She continues to sing beautifully... balancing on her lovely sustained tones with the wiliness of a unicyclist."
 (CADENCE)